Wednesday, November 19, 2014

 "You step on my cues Molly, and you'll find your close-ups on the cutting-room floor."

-Had Quinn been a star, no one would fault her had she pulled a Helen Lawson
+Had Quinn been a star, no one would fault her for pulling a "Helen Lawson"

 in regard to her scene-stealingly cute co-star, Toni Ann Gisondi.

 I've no real quarrel with the performances of Annie's grown-up cast.
 Finney is amusingly broad and cartoonish as Warbucks, Reinking is at her most eloquent when she lets her lithe body do the acting, and, the always-fabulous Carol Burnett is left to do all the comedy heavy-lifting as the perpetually pickled Miss a role she's ideally suited for.
 Perhaps too much so.
 Burnett is a lot of over-the-top fun and never less than fascinating and spot-on.
-But watching her I can't help thinking, as I often do watching Maggie Smith on Downton Abbey, she could do this kind of role in her sleep.
+But watching her, I can't help thinking, as I often do when watching Maggie Smith on Downton Abbey, that she could do this kind of role in her sleep.

 Carol Burnett made her Broadway musical debut in Once Upon a Mattress in 1959.